SECURITY Refer to ComStore > ComStore in Permissions.

 - Click the Add button displayed in the Added column.

 - A message will confirm that the component was successfully added to your Component Library.
 You can access your Component Library by navigating to Automation > Components.
-Refer to Managing components.
+Refer to Component Library - New UI.

 - The component can now be used in jobs and policies.
 Refer to Jobs overview - New UI and Policies - New UI.